Expert robotics researchers at the Université de Sherbrooke in Canada have invented a third remote-controlled hydraulic arm.

 It does this by connecting to the user via a cable.
 It weighs almost like a real human arm (around 4 kilograms) but can lift up to 5.

 For the moment, it is not absolutely autonomous.
 It still needs to be controlled through a second human, who guides the arm with a miniature handheld application.

 Right now it works as a collaborator: performing the same user activity in parallel or doing something different in order to free the user to do things that require more creativity.

 The possible applications of such a joint are many, but at this stage it is much more important to ensure mechanical stability.

-Later the mechanism could simply "observe" the movement of the two human arms and apply the gesture to different scenarios.
-If you are harvesting fruit, for example, it is one thing to imitate a gesture, another thing is to collect a fruit in turn that is not exactly parallel to that collected by the human arm.
+Later the mechanism could simply "observe" the movement of the two human arms and apply the gesture on different scenarios.
+If you are collecting fruit, for example, it is one thing to imitate a gesture, another thing is to collect a fruit that is not exactly parallel to that collected by the human arm.

-In any case, as mentioned, the main author of the study Catherine Veronnéau currently has different things to think about.
+Anyway, as mentioned, the main author of the study Catherine Veronneau currently has different things to think about.